ava-labs/avalanche-docs/docs/tooling/avalanchejs-guides/multisig-utxos-with-avalanchejs.md

 Once the multi-sig UTXO is created, this UTXO can only be used if we have the threshold signers in our keychain.
-The `util` functions can be tweaked a little bit to create and return inputs with a part number of signers (<threshold).
+The `util` functions can be tweaked a little bit to create and return inputs with a part number of signers (&lt;threshold).
 We can then partially sign the inputs and ask other owners to add signature index and sign.